FOSTERING EXPATRIATE RESILIENCE

 I have been working with expatriates from many countries since 2004, helping them adjust to new cultures, deal with professional and personal issues, trauma/PTSD, addictions, emotion regulation, and life transitions.

 I'm proud to have worked with Konterra Group since their inception, providing on-site support and remote therapy to humanitarians and international staff around the globe.
 I have provided support and fostered resilience in conflict and post-disaster zones, including Afghanistan, Iraq, and Myanmar.
 I regularly support staff and managers working in humanitarian response and development programs.
+I'm comfortable working with blended teams comprising expatriates and national staff.
 I feel honored to be able to support humanitarian and development workers who are serving others.
+I'm available for planned deployments to support humanitarians and development professionals- please email me with questions.